lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 If you already have the inputs `unpersisted <#>`_ and do not want to `persist <#>`_ the output then it is more direct to call the `calibrate`_ method directly.

+..
+As in charimg, we will link to pages that explain these terms more technically

 .. _`run`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1pipe_1_1tasks_1_1calibrate_1_1_calibrate_task.html#a067cbbb27a4f212aba05b419fcd17d28`

 .. _`calibrate`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1pipe_1_1tasks_1_1calibrate_1_1_calibrate_task.html#a12bb075ab0bdf60d95ae30900688d9a4